 New Orleans Red Beans & Rice

-In New Orleans (pronounced NOR-lins), Sunday is traditionally ham night, and on Monday, wash day, the leftover ham and the ham bone are used to make Red Beans and Rice, a traditional Creole main dish that can be prepped quickly and, if cooked with drued beans, needs several hours to simmer.
+In New Orleans (pronounced NOR-lins), Sunday is traditionally ham night, and on Monday, wash day, the leftover ham and the ham bone are used to make Red Beans and Rice, a traditional Creole stew that can be prepped quickly and, if cooked with dried beans, needs several hours to simmer.
 It has been thus forever.
 Even the estimable Louis Armstrong signed his autograph "Red beans and ricely yours".

 New Orleans Red Beans & Rice Recipe

 Preparation time: About 40 minutes to prepare and 1 to 2 hours to cook

 Makes: Enough to serve 4 people about 2 cups each.

 Serve with: A green salad, baguette, and Abita beer from New Orleans.